copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 128**

-- (Hillsborough County FL -- 10:22 PM Deputy Assistance Call) Street Crimes unit Sheriff's Office District 1 -- Deputy Bryan Schmick joins in the pursuit of a vehicle that refused to stop for deputies.
+- (Hillsborough County, FL -- 10:22 PM Deputy Assistance Call) Street Crimes unit Sheriff's Office District 1 -- Deputy Bryan Schmick joins in the pursuit of a vehicle that refused to stop for deputies.
 The slow speed pursuit ends when the driver of the suspect drives his car into a ditch in a vain attempt to flee from deputies.
 The suspect bails on foot and is taken into custody after a brief struggle with deputies.
 The tag on the vehicle is not the tag that belongs on the vehicle and the suspect tells deputies that he has no driver's license.
-Las Vegas, NV Metropolitan Police Department -- Officer Peter Connell responds to a domestic violence call.
+- Las Vegas, NV Metropolitan Police Department -- Officer Peter Connell responds to a domestic violence call.
 The caller explains that she was kicked in the stomach by her boyfriend.
 She has a 5 week old baby and the hit was directly above her c-section.
 The boyfriend refuses to give the mother the infant because she is intoxicated.
 After observing claw marks on the calm, rational father Officer Connell interviews the mother who admits she attacked her boyfriend.
 The officers take her to jail for the assault while the father is allowed to continue taking care of the infant.
-Las Vegas, NV Metropolitan Police Department -- Officer Chris Kennedy responds to a domestic violence call in which the male half was reported chocking the female half.
+- Las Vegas, NV Metropolitan Police Department -- Officer Chris Kennedy responds to a domestic violence call in which the male half was reported chocking the female half.
 When the officer arrived security informed him of the outstanding warrant the male had.
 The inebriated female becomes belligerent after the male suspect is taken into custody.
 When she is placed into custody because of her boisterous behavior, she begins to bang her head against the door and her boyfriend must calm her down.

 ## CP-1936